 Here is a list of the errors or omissions in the presentation.
 Time reference in the video is shown in [square brackets].

-[1:40] Sound Transmission Class (STC) explanation is very inaccurate.
-The author recommends referring to Wikipedia and he is right.
+[1:40] The Sound Transmission Class (STC) explanation is very inaccurate.
+The author recommends referring to Wikipedia, and he is right.
 Wikipedia description is accurate.

-[3:21] The author suggests removing air ducts from ceiling and use in-floor heating.
-This suggestion is not practical, or necessary in most cases.
-Air-conditioning still needs to be done even if heating is in-floor.
-Noise transfer reduction through ducts can be done successfully and relatively cheaply, if done at the same time as rest of the renovations.
+[3:21] The author suggests removing air ducts from the ceiling and using in-floor heating.
+This suggestion is not practical or necessary in most cases.
+Air conditioning still needs to be installed, even if the heating is in-floor.
+Noise transfer reduction through ducts can be successfully achieved and relatively cheaply if done at the same time as the rest of the renovations.

-[6:15] The author states that Fiberglass is much cheaper than rock wool insulation.
-It is true that Fiberglas insulation is about half or third of the cost of rock wool insulation, but any insulation is only a small fraction of a project cost.
-His advice to use Fiberglass make sense only on low budget projects done by a homeowner himself.
-In most cases the additional cost of rock wool is quite small and worth the improved acoustical performance.
+[6:15] The author states that fibreglass is much cheaper than rock wool insulation.
+Fibreglass insulation indeed is about half or a third of the cost of rock wool insulation, but any insulation is only a small fraction of a project's cost.
+His advice to use fibreglass makes sense only on low-budget projects done by a homeowner himself.
+In most cases, the additional cost of rock wool is quite small and worth the improved acoustical performance.

 [6:40] The author's explanation of Green Glue function is completely incorrect.
-This noise reducing compound in fact creates damping effect in drywall, reducing vibration transfer.
+This noise-reducing compound, in fact, creates adamping effect in drywall, reducing vibration transfer.

 [8:56] The author inserts one layer of 3-inch insulation into the ceiling cavity.
 That is fine as a minimum.
-He does not tell you that by doubling the thickness of insulation, you can get an additional 2 to 3 STC points in sound attenuation.
+He does not tell you that doubling the insulation thickness can add 2 to 3 STC points to sound attenuation.

-[14:40] The author suggests using one or two tubes per every sheet of drywall.
+[14:40] The author suggests using one or two tubes for every sheet of drywall.
 This is incorrect.
-Instruction for Green Glue clearly states that you should use two tubes per sheet, for best effectiveness.
+The instructions for Green Glue clearly state that you should use two tubes per sheet for optimal effectiveness.

 [19:20] The author illustrates a wall assembly with a layer of drywall inside, between two walls.
-It is completely wrong.
+It is entirely wrong.
 The inside drywall should be removed.
-Leaving it reduces the sound attenuation of the wall by 5 to 10 STC points.
-This means that his 65 STC becomes 55 in reality.
+Leaving it reduces the wall's sound attenuation by 5 to 10 STC points.
+This means that his 65 STC actually becomes 55.

 [26:20] The author also leaves out another important point.
-Especially if you build a double wall, you need to resiliently attach the base plate and top plate of the wall.
-Then leave ¼-inch gap around perimeter of the drywall and caulk the gap with acoustical sealant.
+Especially if you build a double wall, you need to resiliently attach the base plate and the top plate.
+Then leave a ¼-inch gap around the perimeter of the drywall and caulk the gap with acoustical sealant.

 Conclusion